 - In Honor Of This Year’s Earth Day Theme, Stop Using Plastic Water Bottles Enough plastic water bottles end up in landfills each year to circle the globe 150 times and each of those bottles takes at least 700 years to decompose.
 Plus, the BPA messes with your endocrine system.
 There are a ton of reusable options out there.
 I love glass bottles and S’well stainless steel.
 Even the U.S. Department of Health and Human Services cautions parents to reduce their kid’s exposure to BPA.

 - Compost Like An Eco Boss Seems sort of a big project but it’s not.
 The Spruce has some helpful tips on how to do it.
-Many cities towns will provide you with a free composting bin!
+Many cities even provide you with a free composting bin which certainly makes it far easier.
+Check with your municipality to find out if they offer that service.

 - Ditch Toxic Air Fresheners They emit harmful chemicals into the air circulating our gorgeous planet and exposure can contribute to an increase in pulmonary diseases and increase your odds of developing asthma by as much as 71%.
-The fragrance used is typically very toxic because it contains harmful phthalates.
+The fragrance used is typically very toxic because it usually contains harmful phthalates which are linked to birth defects, breast cancer, infertility, liver cancer, diabetes, obesity, autism and ADHD in first and third trimesters of pregnancy.

+Let’s love our glorious planet Earth and treat it as though every day is Earth Day.
 The Earth Day Network works all year with over 22,000 partners and organizations to fight for a cleaner environment.
-Connect with your inner flower child and make a few positive changes for Mother Earth, we will all reap the benefits. 🌻
+Don’t overwhelm yourself, but connect with your inner flower child and make a few positive changes for Mother Earth, we will all reap the benefits.